I can do all things through Christ who gives me strength. Philippians 4:13 BSB

 We love to win and demonstrate our desire to achieve and maintain victory by spending astronomical amounts of money to purchase the best players for our teams.

 Be thankful that God’s strategic planning included the Plan of Salvation which includes all of us regardless of our skills in life.
-We were bought with a price that no amount of money can buy–the great sacrifice of Jesus Christ–His life and His death was for our Redemption.
+We were bought with a price that no amount of money can buy–the great sacrifice of Jesus Christ–His life and His death were for our Redemption.

 Unlike an organization’s constant task to evaluate and re-evaluate their strategic plan to make ongoing modifications according to the changing environment; God says,

 “Heaven and earth may disappear.
 But I promise you not even a period or a comma will ever disappear from the Law.
 Everything written in it must happen.”
 Matthew 5:18 CEV

 The Bible contains God’s Strategic Plan for our lives…we have been chosen and our success relies on our obedience and adherence to the only Plan that never needs an update to accommodate the changing environment.